-In March 2023, the Dojolvi drug product, or DP, manufacturer Aenova Haupt Pharma Wolfratshausen GmbH, or Haupt Pharma notified us of their intent to close the facility by the end of 2023.
+In March 2023, the Dojolvi drug product manufacturer Aenova Haupt Pharma Wolfratshausen GmbH notified us of their intent to close the facility by the end of 2023.
 In response to this information, we produced additional DP batches prior to the facility closure at the end of 2023 and have identified a new DP manufacturer.
-We are currently in the process of qualifying the new DP manufacturer and conducting transfer activities and expect to complete these activities before the end of 2024.
+We have completed the process performance validation activities and plan to submit the regulatory change in early 2025.
 Our current DP inventories are expected to support demand through at least the end of 2025.